 - It gives a clear picture of soft tissue which X-rays are unable to show up.

-- It provides real-time imaging and hence is used to guide minimally invasive procedures lie needle biopsies and fluid aspiration.
+- Because of its capability to give real-time imaging, it is used to guide procedures like needle biopsies and fluid aspiration.

-Ultrasound has difficulty penetrating bones and, therefore shows up only outer surface of bone structures and not what lies within.
-To examine internal structure of bones and joints MRI is typically used.
+Ultrasound has difficulty penetrating bones and, therefore shows up only the outer surface of bone structures and not what lies within.
+To examine the internal structure of bones and joints MRI is typically used.

-Obese patients are difficult to examine through ultrasound as the large amount of tissue weakens the sound waves.
+Obese patients are difficult to examine through ultrasound as a large amount of tissue weakens the sound waves.